 Using AI Tools for Metacognitive Support

 Consider Ms Chen's Year 8 mathematics lesson on algebraic equations.
 As learners work through problems on their tablets, the metacognitive analytics system identifies when James has been on the same question for four minutes without progress.
 Instead of showing him the solution, it prompts: "What strategy did you use on the previous question?
-How might that apply here?"
+How can that apply here?"
 This real-time intervention develops James's ability to monitor his own problem-solving approach.

 Cognition includes mental processes like memory (learning).
 Metacognition means knowing and controlling these processes.
 A learner uses cognition to recall times tables.
 A learner uses metacognition to check understanding and choose revision (Flavell, 1979).
 Brown (1987) said it directs and monitors the learner.